praneeth-7606/SDE_API_TASK/README.md

 - DATABASE_URL=your_postgresql_connection_string
 - JWT_SECRET=your_jwt_secret.
 - API_KEY=your_admin_api_key.
-3. **Run Database Migrations command to  Set up the database schema ** -npx sequelize-cli db:migrate
+3.  **Run Database Migrations command to  Set up the database schema**
+  - npx sequelize-cli db:migrate
 4. **Start Server**
   -  npm run dev
   -  The API will be available at http://localhost:3000.